adomokos/climb_that_mountain/blog/2017/11/haskell_to_mysql_via_yeshql.md

 main = countClient
 ```

-When you try to build the project (I conventiently use `make build`) one of these errors are displayed:
+When you try to build the project (I conveniently use `make build`) one of these errors are displayed:

 ```shell
 Failed to load interface for ‘Database.YeshQL’